-On Tuesday 6th July, I met with my Chinese partner, Xu Yuang, who has been helping me find articles in Chinese on Lin Zhaohua, as information in English is very limited.
+On Tuesday 6th July, I met with my Chinese language partner, Xu Yuang, who has been helping me find articles in Chinese on Lin Zhaohua, as information in English is very limited.
 In particular, I wanted to know about Lin’s background because, as with anyone of his generation, this is fundamental to understanding his or her work, particularly work of the eighties and early nineties.
 The word ‘background’ in this context is politically loaded, of course.
 Somebody’s class background in pre-Deng Communist China defined everything about them.
 For example, Zhang Yimou, Chinese cinema’s internationally recognised auteur and mastermind of the Olympic Opening Ceremony, had the ‘wrong’ class background.
 His father had been in the Nationalist army during the civil war before Liberation, making Zhang the son of a counter-revolutionary.
 During the Cultural Revolution, he was sent to the countryside to be ‘re-educated’, which had nothing to do with education in its traditional sense; in fact, it meant the opposite, and thousands of young would-be scholars and artists spent years as farm labourers instead… Chen Kaige, another Fifth Generation film director, became a Red Guard and persecuted his own father.
 His film Farewell My Concubine was seen by many as his attempt at atonement.

 What was Lin’s experience?
 Now in his 70s, he will have lived through most of the tumultuous events of 20C China: Japanese occupation, the civil war between the Nationalists and Communists, the Communist Liberation, the Great Leap Forward, the Cultural Revolution, and the Open Door Policy.
 But how was he positioned within these?
 Unfortunately, the information is scarce, even in Chinese: ‘It is difficult to find the complete Lin Zhaohua story, because he refuses to speak about it, or to give many interpretations for his work.
 He often refuses to answer questions,’ said Xu.
 ‘If you are lucky, he will be dead before you finish your PhD!’